shadEdkr/shadEdkr.github.io/susdetector/README.md

 Created as part of a **cybersecurity portfolio project** aimed at identifying deceptive text and preventing Unicode-based attacks.
 This tool is designed to assist both cybersecurity professionals and everyday users in recognizing and mitigating the risks of hidden characters and homoglyphs.

 ---

-## 🚀 Try It Out

-Experience the **Suspicious Unicode Character Detector** tool [here](https://your-deployed-link.com).

-Feel free to fork the repository, modify it, or contribute to its development!